FrancoisPog/Symfony-Boilerplate/README.md

 ### Continuous integration

 A workflow is configured to automatically run the tests in Github Actions, in each pull request (`.github/workflows/test.yml`).
-It use a specific `docker-compose` and `.env` file (in `.github/test/`), without Adminer and no running Symfony and Node servers.
+It use a specific `docker-compose` and `.env` file, without development tools.

 _The PHP development image is pulled from your registry into the Github Actions server for testing, so be sure you pushed them_.

 **The workflow uses [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to keep private your credentials for your docker registry, don't forget to populate them in your github repository.**

+### Taskfile

+To simplify commands through containers, I personally use Taskfile.
+You can install it [here](https://taskfile.dev), and type `task --list` to see the list of available tasks.

 ## Deploy in production